denten-papers/cambridge-materiality/main.md

 agree), but to a congruence of cultures and communities.
 A text emerges from the overlapping congruence of divergent materialities.
 But even this consensus, once materialized, becomes yet another waypoint on the topography of the work.

+## Laminate Text

+The transition from print to screen further complicates the physical realities of textual material.
+In my book, *Plain Text: The Poetics of Computation*, I proposed to view digital media not as a homogeneous substance, but rather a laminate of technologies, inscriptions, and protocols.
+An authorized digital edition of Russel's *On Education* in English is not available in Pakistan.
+A digital copy of the Special Indian Edition can be purchased in India, from a major online retailer, for roughly the equivalent of $26, the same price it fetches on the American market.
+The two versions of the text, print and digital, contain ostensibly the same information.
+But they differ substantially in they way they could be read, shared, or archived.

+My paper copy of the book exists in a single location.
+I am free to gift it, resell, and otherwise dispose of it as I please.
+The digital copy is not technically an object.
+I have purchased instead a license to read the text on the retailer's proprietary platform.
+The very word "platform" suggest the drastically differing sense of software and hardware architectures involved.
+Bits arranged on drives in secured data centers somewhere in the Asia Pacific Region (likely in Mumbai) represent the equivalent of Russel's text.
+However, these comprise only a small part of the information required to facilitate my reading.
+A great portion of the code involved specifies the electronic book's virtual affordances: the look and feel of the pages, the way they will be turned, built-in dictionaries and sponsored advertisements.
+Digital rights management safeguards will prevent me from making unauthorized copies of the text and from reading in locations for which I do not own a license.

 ## Historical Materialism